 Remember that recessions are a normal part of our economic cycle, so you shouldn’t be reacting with fear or panic.
 Instead of panic, you should be reacting with a plan.Panic, anxiety and worry will hinder your ability to make intelligent business decisions.
 Stay calm, and come up with a plan to survive.
 Click To Tweet

-To help you devise a plan to survive this economic impact of coronavirus, we’ve put together a survival guide for entrepreneurs and freelancers.
+To help you devise a plan to survive a global collapse, we’ve put together a survival guide for entrepreneurs and freelancers.
 Keep reading for some important tips on how to not only survive, but thrive.

 Understandably, many of you are anxious about the current state of the economy.
 But did you know that a strong and positive mindset is one of the most powerful tools you can possess to survive a crisis?